 At this point, I should probably point out that the common sense leadership principles that Lee writes about in Creating Magic, were the same leadership lessons that he was teaching to his own team in 1995, which, once these took hold, led to clear and measurable results:

 - The scores on leadership evaluations improved dramatically

-Yes, well the good news is that before you rush and buy the book (which you really should do!)
-I thought it might help to summarise the key messages which have so resonated with me.
-To that end, I’ll be publishing a series of blogs over the next few weeks, during which I’ll cover all ten of the leadership strategies below, and share my thoughts on why I think they’re pertinent and valuable for any leader to learn and emulate.
+Yes, well, the good news is that before you rush and buy the book (which you really should do!)
+I thought it might help to summarise the key messages which have resonated with me.
+I’ll be publishing a series of blogs over the next few weeks, where I’ll cover all 10 of the leadership strategies below, and share my thoughts on why I think they’re valuable for any leader to learn and emulate.